Edward V. Boursaud: Boston College

 Boursaud returned to the United States, and on July 31, 1884, he succeeded Jeremiah O'Conor as the fifth president of Boston College.
-During his presidency, he was also the pastor of Immaculate Conception Church in the South End of Boston, which was Boston College's chapel.
+During his presidency, Boursaud was also the pastor of Immaculate Conception Church in the South End of Boston, which was Boston College's chapel.
 Enrollment at the college increased from 250 in 1883 to 297 in 1886.
-His first project was to remodel and expand the basement of Immaculate Conception Church.
-To the simple church, he had added marble altars, statues, and stained glass windows.
+His first project was to remodel and expand the basement of Immaculate Conception Church, adding marble altars, statues, and stained glass windows.
 During a strike by streetcar workers, in support of the strikers, Boursaud refused to ride the streetcars.

 The requirements for the degree of Master of Arts were first established during Boursaud's term, but the first master's degree was not awarded until after the end of his presidency.
-When approached by an alumnus about creating a Boston College alumni organization, Boursaud was reluctant to endorse it because he believe there were be insufficient interest by alumni.
-However, after interest was shown, he gave his approval for alumni to create it in 1886.
-Boursaud's presidency came to an end on August 5, 1887, and he was succeeded by Thomas H. Stack.
+When approached by an alumnus about creating a Boston College alumni organization, Boursaud was reluctant to endorse it because he believed there was insufficient interest by alumni.
+However, after interest was shown, he gave his approval for alumni to create the organization in 1886.
+Boursaud's presidency ended on August 5, 1887, and he was succeeded by Thomas H. Stack.